LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     ![](images/screenshot-icon.png "Screenshot Button")

-**Note:** the screenshot is captured at the size that the VM is sized to,  when screenshot button is clicked.
+    >[!KNOWLEDGE]the screenshot is captured at the size that the VM is sized to,  when screenshot button is clicked.

 If you use this method, the screenshot is stored in LOD and automatically added in the lab instructions where your mouse cursor is.
 Please keep in mind that when you take a screenshot using this method, you take a screenshot of the entire desktop of the VM, which may not be desirable.